wandersick/exchange-migration-checklist/exchange-2016-migration-checklist.md

 - Outbound mail flow to the Internet
   - Change required: EAC &gt; Mail Flow &gt; Edit Send Connector &gt; Source Server: Remove existing Exchange server; ensure only new Exchange server is in the list
+    - Related error: Be sure to check firewall and/or smart host (if in use) for settings required to enable newly introduced Exchange servers to relay email messages; other users using new servers to send emails (as part of being in the Source Server setting of Exchange Send Connector) may receive bounce-back messages with 550 error.
+      > Generating server: <New_Exchange_Server>.
+Remote Server returned '550 Relay not permitted'
   - Analyze mail routing by pasting email header into exrca &gt; Message Analyzer

 - Devices and applications that use SMTP relay